rui-qian/BADet/readme.md

 from ground truth somehow, emerging in local neighborhood densely with an underlying probability.
 Challenges arise in the case where a proposal largely forsakes its boundary information due to coordinate offset while existing networks lack corresponding information compensation mechanism.
-In this paper, we propose $BADet$ for 3D object detection from point clouds.
+In this paper, we propose BADet for 3D object detection from point clouds.
 Specifically, instead of refining each proposal independently as previous works do, we represent each proposal as a node for graph construction within a given cut-off threshold, associating proposals in the form of local neighborhood graph, with boundary correlations of an object being explicitly exploited.
 Besides,